 Global point clouds registration is usually achieved through the use of geometric features, which are, basically, a representation of salient points of the underlying surface represented by the cloud.
 3D features are used in a similar way to what is done with 2D features extracted from images.

-Examples of features used for point clouds registration are PFH,~\cite{rusu2008aligning}, and their faster variant FPFH,~\cite{rusu2009fast}, or angular-invariant features,~\cite{jiang2009registration}.
-Moreover, Sehgal \etal{} developed an approach, derived from the computer vision world, for point clouds registration that uses SIFT features extracted from a 2D image generated from the point cloud,~\cite{sehgal2010real}.
+Examples of features used for point clouds registration are PFH~\cite{rusu2008aligning}, their faster variant FPFH~\cite{rusu2009fast} and angular-invariant features~\cite{jiang2009registration}.
+Moreover, Sehgal \etal{} developed an approach, derived from the computer vision world, that uses SIFT features extracted from a 2D image generated from the point cloud~\cite{sehgal2010real}.

+These descriptors are usually matched between point clouds using a data association policy based on the closest distance (in the descriptors' space).
+The matches are then used to estimate a rototranslation, using algorithms such as RANSAC \cite{fischler1981random}.
+Recently, solutions to the feature extraction problem based on neural networks have been proposed.
+Examples are 3dMatch \cite{zeng20173dmatch} and 3DSmoothNet \cite{gojcic2019perfect}.
+However, the transformation estimation step is still performed using traditional approaches.
+Instead, Pointnetlk \cite{aoki2019pointnetlk} and Pcrnet \cite{sarode2019pcrnet} are neural network-based solutions that combine both the feature matching and the transformation estimation steps.

 There are two main drawbacks to feature-based point clouds registration.
-First of all, it is usually a slow process: keypoints and descriptors extraction is computationally expensive.
-Secondly, and most importantly, the resulting alignment often is not very accurate.
-For these reasons, feature-based registration is mostly used not per s\'e, but to estimate an initial guess that will be refined later on with other techniques.
+First of all, it is usually a slow process: detection of keypoints and computation of the descriptors are computationally expensive.
+Secondly, and most importantly, the resulting alignment is often not very accurate.
+For these reasons, feature-based registration is mostly used not \emph{per se}, but to estimate an initial guess that will be refined later on with other techniques.
 This is mainly due to the large number of outliers returned by current feature matching techniques.

-Recently, methods that aim at performing a registration even in presence of many outliers, and with execution times comparable to those of local techniques, have been developed.
-Zhou \etal{} presented a work that aims at significantly improving the quality of the results and speed of convergence of global registration techniques in presence of outliers; however, it has not yet been proved to outperform the best local methods \cite{zhou2016fast}.
+Recently, methods aimed at global registration even in presence of many outliers, with execution times comparable to those of local techniques, have been developed.
+Zhou \etal{} presented a work that significantly improves the results and speed of convergence of global registration techniques in presence of outliers \cite{zhou2016fast}; however, it has not been proved to outperform the best local methods yet.
 Another example is the work of Yang \etal{} that developed TEASER++, a fast algorithm for global registration in presence of a large number of outliers or even without correspondences at all \cite{yang2020teaser}.